 The Maternal and Child Health Scholarship Program (MatCH) facilitates an interdisciplinary approach between basic and clinical research environments.
 Created in response to the Office of the Provost's call for a unique approach to the training of high calibre graduate students, the MatCH Scholarship Program provides an exceptional learning environment for accepted students.

-The MatCH program, funded by the Provost at the University of Alberta in conjunction with the Women and Children's Health Research Institute and the Stollery Children's Hospital Foundation, is a multi-disciplinary and inter-disciplinary program that encompasses basic science, clinical, epidemiology and health services research in the departments of Medical Genetics, Pediatrics, Obstetrics and Gynecology as part of the Medical Sciences Graduate Program.
+The MatCH program is funded by a collaboration between the University of Alberta Office of the Provost, Stollery Children's Hospital Foundation, and Women and Children's Health Research Institute.
+It encompasses basic science, clinical, epidemiology and health services research in the departments of Medical Genetics, Pediatrics, Obstetrics and Gynecology as part of the Medical Sciences Graduate Program.

-This scholarship program is made possible through the generous support of the Provost of the University of Alberta, and is funded by the generosity of the Stollery Children's Hospital Foundation and supporters of the Lois Hole Hospital for Women through the Women and Children's Health Research Institute.
+This scholarship program is made possible through the generous support of the University of Alberta Office of the Provost, and is funded by the generosity of the Stollery Children's Hospital Foundation and supporters of the Lois Hole Hospital for Women through the Women and Children's Health Research Institute.